RyanFleck/ryanfleck.ca/content/posts/HC12-ASM.md

 tags: ASM, Assembly, HC12
 date: 2019-10-09T13:24:10-04:00
 title: "Introduction to HC12 Assembly"
-draft: true
 ---

 The **HC12** CPU is used to teach the **CEG3136** class at the University of Ottawa.
-This document is a living personal reference to the CPU and CISC instruction set.
+This document is a *living personal reference* to the CPU12 CISC instruction set. *WIP!*

 Let's get started with a few practical examples.